 Guided tours of Travel Channel’s “Second-Most Terrifying Place in America”

-FRANKLIN, TN — To kick off the Halloween season, Franklin on Foot is partnering with the Lotz House to offer evening ghost tours on the property.
-Guided by Margie Thessin, author of “Ghosts of Franklin: Tennessee’s Most Haunted Town,” guests will have the chance to experience the Civil War spirits that are said to haunt the historic home.
-The Lotz House has been featured on the Travel Channel’s “Haunted Live” as well as “The Most Terrifying Places in America.”
+FRANKLIN, Tenn. — To kick off the Halloween season, the Lotz House is offering evening ghost tours of the house on Friday and Saturday nights beginning Sept.
+11 through October.
+Guests will have the chance to experience the Civil War spirits and other unexplained phenomenon that are said to haunt the historic home.
+The Lotz House has been featured on the Travel Channel’s “Haunted Live” as well as Travel Channel’s “The Most Terrifying Places in America.”

 About the Lotz House:

 The Lotz House, which has been on the National Historic Register since 1976, is located in the heart of downtown historic Franklin, Tennessee at the “epicenter” of the Battle of Franklin, which was a pivotal battle in the Civil War on November 30, 1864.
 The house is open Monday – Saturday, 9 a.m. – 5 p.m. and Sunday 1 – 5 p.m.
 Admission charged.
 The Lotz House is located at 1111 Columbia Ave.
 For more information, call 615-790-7190 or visit www.lotzhouse.com.